oko-ops/ghosthound/README.md

 ## 🎯 Use Cases

+- Active Directory security assessments
 - Red team reconnaissance
-- Active Directory security audits
-- Internal pentesting
+- Internal penetration testing
 - Attack surface review
 - Pre-engagement analysis

 ---

-## ⚠️ Not a Replacement For
+## ⚠️ Scope

 GhostHound is NOT:

-- ❌ BloodHound replacement
+- ❌ A BloodHound replacement
-- ❌ Graph visualization tool
+- ❌ A graph visualization tool
-- ❌ Full attack simulation framework
+- ❌ A full attack simulation framework

+It is a **focused analysis engine for actionable AD security findings**.

 ---